Summer Camp Is Over

 He articulately laid out the risks in this industry—in addition to the usual ones all industries face, such as weather and currency fluctuations, but also the growing political risks of being in a dangerous and sometimes environmentally conscious world in an activist and connected world; he admitted he could only explain away as fate the deaths of two miners caught underground in an earthquake, but pointed out the company had made safety one of its goals, but closed with a quotation from Mark Twain: “Mines are dirty holes in the ground with a liar on top.”
 Small wonder that one of the messages over the urinals was, “You always have a choice—let our ethics be your guide.”

-He painted, in others, an interesting picture of a company in a dangerous industry, with plummeting prices, focusing on efficiency and cost cutting, compensation for the days when good as gold was an optimistic phenomenon.
+He painted, in other words, an interesting picture of a company in a dangerous industry, with plummeting prices, focusing on efficiency and cost cutting, compensation for the days when good as gold was an optimistic phenomenon.

 At South African Brewery which will soon be part of Anheuser Busch